abrennec/tbag_2021/03_audio_production/readme.md

 ---

-# Audio Processing -- Properties of Sound and Digital Audio Fundamentals
+# Audio Production -- In the Mix and Sound Production

 ## Topics

+- Digital Audio Workstation
-- Digital audio signals and signal flow
+- Tracks, instruments, and FX
+- Basics of Mixing
-- Mixing audio and audio production
+- Dynamics and panning (sound space basics)
-- Audio FX
+- Audio FX (Reverb, delay, equalizer)
 - Applications: Audio Processing and Production